DataDog/datadog-agent/docs/dev/contributing.md

   - `qa/no-code-change` is recommended if there's no code changes in the Agent binary code.

 > [!NOTE]
-> Use `qa/no-code-change` if your PR only changes tests or a module/package that does not end up in the agent build
+> Use `qa/no-code-change` if your PR only changes tests or a module/package that does not end up in the agent build.
-> All of the follows require QA, so cannot use `qa/no-code-change`:
+> All of the follows do not require QA:
-> - New feature
-> - Fixing a typo in a log message
-> - Changing the log level
+> - Changing the CI configuration without impacting the Agent packaging.
-> - Renaming a function
-> - Removing code
+> - Changing the documentation.
-> - Creating a module and update go import
-> - Dependency bump
+> - Changing the developer tooling.

 ## Integrations